kujawa98/Date-Converter/README.md

 Type

 ```
-python date_det.py
+python date_det.py your_file.txt
 ```

-in your interpreter
+in your interpreter.

+## What does it do?

+Script takes your file with bunch of different dates and converts each to DD-MM-YYYY format.